Zero Waste to Landfill

 Site Waste Management Plans were the bane of many Project Managers’ lives, but they brought visibility to the true cost of waste.
 Since the SWMP laws were repealed in December 2013, many businesses (including Countrywide Waste) have chosen to continue to use and support them.

 Responsibility Deals promoted by WRAP and DEFRA (such as the Resource Efficiency Action Programme or REAP) seek to reduce the waste arising right from the design stage of projects through to the eventual deconstruction of buildings.
-So paying as little as possible for your skips is one thing, but there is an opportunity, through the detailed management information and site support provided by Reconomy to reduce the quantity of waste produced in the first instance.
+So paying as little as possible for your skips is one thing, but there is an opportunity, through the detailed management information to reduce the quantity of waste produced in the first instance.
 We currently work with over 450 customers to reduce the amount of waste they produce and then to minimise the total cost of managing what is produced.

 Over 96% of the waste produced by our customers is diverted from landfill.
 Whilst we are proud of this achievement, we continue to strive for 100%.